pgoncalvesgit/temp/README.md

 # Actions

-## Actions - Configure the Actions that an Actuator can perform
+## Configure the Actions that an Actuator can perform

 #### Method - POST